 What does “contested Divorce” mean?

-- For those who have engaged in an intercaste marriage or a marriage authorized by this Act, a disputed divorce within 3 months of marriage can be filed under Section 27 of the Special Marriage Act, 1954.
+- For those who have engaged in an intercaste marriage or a marriage authorised by this Act, a disputed divorce within 3 months of marriage can be filed under Section 27 of the Special Marriage Act, 1954.

 - Christians file disputed divorce cases under Section 10 of the Divorce Act of 1869, whereas Hindus file cases under Section 13 of the Hindu Marriage Act, 1955.